 By Dr. Paul Jerard, E-RYT 500

-Like so many other things, emotional health is typically only considered when it has reached a point where it is out of balance.
+Like so many other things, emotional healing is typically only considered when it has reached a point where we out of balance.
 For such a modern culture, we are still largely negligent, with regard to emotional health and well being.
 Many of us are only willing to pay attention to our emotions when they have turned into a serious problem.

 Thankfully, modern society is growing tired of the way things have been for thousands of years, and people are taking a greater personal role in their own health and well being.
 We do not seek information about proper emotional health because of the prevalent belief that emotional problems are a sign of weakness within our mind.